Know About Cialis Expiration: Storage and Disposal Instruction

 - Store in a cool, dry place: Keep Cialis Tablets away from heat, moisture, and direct sunlight.
 A bedside table or dresser drawer is ideal.

 - Keep Cialis in its original packaging: The strip packaging protects each tablet.
-Avoid pill organizers or dispensers.
+Avoid pill organisers or dispensers.

 - Avoid Heat, Humidity, and Direct Sunlight: Storing Cialis in bathrooms, cars, or near heat sources (radiators, stoves) exposes it to temperature fluctuations and moisture, which degrade its effectiveness.
-Keep blister packs away from direct sunlight, as this can alter Tadalafil’s chemical structure and reduce its stability, resulting in failure in treating erectile problems.
+Keep blister packs away from direct sunlight, as this can alter Tadalafil’s chemical structure and reduce its stability, resulting in failure to treat erectile problems.

 How to Dispose of Expired Cialis Safely?